phylo-lab-usc/CloseRead_ig-assembly-eval/README.md

 - `read.mismatch.txt` containing positional information for all high-mismatch rate region from read-view
 - `base.exactmismatch.csv` containing detailed basepair-view mismatch information for every basepair with < bc (80% default) base support
 - `base.avgmismatch.csv` containing averaged basepair-view mismatch information, grouping consecutive basepairs (< 1000bps spaced), best for identifying regions with lots of single base mismatches
-- `finalMismatch.csv` containing positions marked highly mismacthed from both basepair-view and read-view, for both haplotype if diploid
+- `finalMismatch.csv` containing positions marked highly mismatched from both basepair-view and read-view, for both haplotype if diploid
 - `result.pdf`, single pdf with all figures and meta information.

+#### For more information on how to interpret the result please refer to this [document](https://docs.google.com/document/d/1QOh3Z6noqZ7x-u70QhQv4VhQOrCJJ1hz_NEmvBDaT_A/pub)

 ### Folder Structure